Dutch Privateers: Blood & Plunder Faction Review

 Jan Erasmus Reyning

-Jan clocks in at 27 points and besides the typical Broadside and Commodore Rules, he allows your force to be a bit flexible.
-He has Inspiring, which will let any units re-roll failed rally tests when his unit is active (meaning you have to waste a command point on a rally action.
-This is okay, but not ideal).
-Elan is fantastic as it allows Jan to bark a single command point while in melee (which is usually prohibited).
-Great if your command unit gets charged, but you should really be keeping him out of melee anyways.
-Jan has not one, but two Unorthodox Force rules, and they allow him to take both Freebooters and Kapers as core units!
-As the Dutch don’t have any sharpshooters, a unit of Freebooters can help you get a solid ranged unit that isn’t a slouch in melee!
-He’s got 2 command points at 16”, so he can effectively fire a broadside off any 2-3 deck ship.
-At 27 points, he’s a SOLID upgrade from the Seasoned Commander, and I’d say on par with Diego, as Diego will be more focused on keeping morale high while Jan gives you new toys to play with!
+Jan has not one but two Unorthodox Force rules, which allow him to take both Freebooters and Kapers as core units.
+Since the Dutch don’t have any sharpshooters, a unit of Freebooters can provide a solid ranged unit that isn’t a slouch in melee either.
+He has 2 command points with a 16” range, so he can effectively fire a broadside from any 2-3 deck ship.
+At 27 points, he’s a solid upgrade from the Seasoned Commander, and I’d say he’s on par with Diego.
+While Diego is more focused on keeping morale high, Jan gives you new toys to play with!

 de ruyter ii